tripledio/tripledio.github.io/_posts/2016-09-27-Levels-of-abstraction.md

 layout: post
 author: domenique
 header-img: "img/posts/levels-of-abstraction/levelsofabstraction.jpg"
+image: "img/logo-alt.png"
-excerpt: Writing code is all about abstractions, they help us grasp the complexity of the code by hiding low level details from high level concepts.
-The key to readable code lies in grouping the right level of abstraction in the same unit of code.
+excerpt: "Writing code is all about abstractions, they help us grasp the complexity of the code by hiding low level details from high level concepts.
+The key to readable code lies in grouping the right level of abstraction in the same unit of code."
 ---
 # Levels of abstraction
 Writing code is all about abstractions, they help us grasp the complexity